 ASIAN ELEPHANTS IN THE HIMALAYAN REGION

-The herpes virus is attributed to over half the deaths of young elephants in captivity in zoos in the US and Europe with no known magnitude of the viral impact in Asian elephants.
+The herpes virus, or elephant endotheliotropic herpesvirus (EEHV), is attributed to over half the deaths of young elephants in captivity in zoos in the US and Europe with no known magnitude of the viral impact in wild Asian elephants.

-Elephants throughout Asia are at risk of highly pathogenic diseases such as elephant endotheliotropic herpesvirus (EEHV).
-This herpes virus is widespread throughout Asia, and predominantly affects juveniles aged 1-8 years old.
-It is highly fatal to these elephants therefore; timely and aggressive treatment is needed in order to have a chance of survival.
+Elephants throughout Asia are at risk of highly pathogenic diseases such as herpes virus.
+This virus is widespread throughout the world in Asian elephants, and predominantly affects juveniles aged 1-8 years old.
+It is highly fatal to these elephants therefore; timely and aggressive preventive measures are needed in order for them to have a chance of survival.
 There is little known about the route of infection and prevalence of disease, especially in the elephants living in range countries.

 VIEW has partnered with local and international partners to help solve the devastating impacts of this disease on the wild and captive herd populations.
 VIEW is developing the first digital disease surveillance system to systematically advance the health of Asian Elephants.